DrSoulain/PREVIS/README.md

 Additionnal step:
 ----------------

 On macOS (or Linux-like), additional visualisation libraries could be required.
 We use the Qt5Agg to show figures.
-If problems appear, you can run the two following commands to install gt5.
+If visualisation problems appear, you can run the following command to install gt5.
 If you don't want to use qt5, you can remove the line mpl.use('Qt5Agg') (l30) from previs.core.
 ```
 pip install PyQt5
 ```